Switzerland flag Switzerland Beach Holidays

 What British travellers need to know

-Your passport must be issued less than 10 years before the date you arrive and be valid for at least 3 months after you plan to leave the Schengen area.
+Your passport must be issued less than 10 years before your arrival date and be valid for at least 3 months after your planned departure from the Schengen area.

 Good to know: